Code-Institute-Submissions/Wild_Thing_Yoga/README.md

 Color | Consumer Association
 ------|---------------------
+Black | Elegance, sophistication
+Beige | Neutral, Calming, Relaxing, Dependable
-Blue | Peaceful, trustworthy, loyalty with a soothing & calming effect Teals/Green | Acepting, supportive, growth, recurrance, safety & balance White | Goodness, purity, safety & new beginnings
+Green | Growth, recurrance, safety & balance
+White | Goodness, purity, safety & new beginnings
-Grey | Stable, calm, composure, quiet & reserved, transitional

-All colours tie together to make the appropriate emotional responce and associations the brands identifies with their business, yoga and a yoga practice. <br>
+All colours tie together to make the appropriate emotional responce and associations the brands identifies with their business, yoga and a yoga practice.
+The colours also combine for effective and an easy to read layout. <br>

 <em>Please see [credits](#Credits) section for links to color psychology sources.</em>